philgoucou/MacroRF-1/docs/source/usage.rst

 And voila, you have a fully trained and backtested model.
 You are ready to deploy your MRF-guided trading strategy.

-The following shows the financial trading performance of MRF (green), implementing the trading strategy described in :ref:`Evaluation <fineval>`, compared to 100 "monkey traders".
+The following shows the financial trading performance of MRF (green), implementing the trading strategy described in :ref:`Evaluation <fineval>`.
+We provide 100 "monkey traders" that implement the same strategy (grey) as a comparison.

 .. image:: /images/MRF_finance.png